What happens when my insurance company goes out of business?

 When might the guaranty association provide benefits?

-If your insurer is no longer able to fulfill its obligations, ongoing benefit payments to you may be reduced or suspended by the courts in order to sort out the affairs of the financially troubled insurer.
+The guaranty association may only provide benefits when an insurance company is placed into liquidation.
+Before liquidation, a troubled insurer may be placed into court-supervised rehabilitation.
+If your insurer is no longer able to fulfill its obligations, ongoing benefit payments to you may be reduced or suspended by the courts in order to sort out the affairs of the financially troubled insurer under rehabilitation.
+Your right to voluntarily surrender a life insurance policy or annuity and receive a cash payout of the policy’s value may be temporarily restricted.
 As a result, you may have to wait many months before the guaranty association is activated to provide benefit payments.
-Hardship provisions may be instituted by the receiver to continue benefit payments.
+Hardship provisions may be instituted by the receiver to continue benefit payments or allow a voluntary surrender in certain circumstances.

 What is NOT protected by the guaranty association?

-Policies with insurers not licensed to do business in Tennessee; Health Maintenance Organization (HMO) contracts; policy benefits the insurer does not guarantee or for which the policyholder bears the risk (such as the non-guaranteed portion of a variable life insurance or annuity contract); self-insured employer plans; interest rate yields that exceed an average rate; fraternal benefit society insurance certificates and unallocated annuity contracts (except unallocated annuity contracts and defined contribution plans qualified under Section403(b) of the United States Internal Revenue Code).
+Policies with insurers not licensed to do business in Tennessee; policy benefits the insurer does not guarantee or for which the policyholder bears the risk (such as the non-guaranteed portion of a variable life insurance or annuity contract); self-insured employer plans; interest rate yields that exceed an average rate; fraternal benefit society insurance certificates and unallocated annuity contracts.
 Certain, less commonly known insurance policies and arrangements not listed here are also not protected.
 If you are unsure about whether your policy is excluded from guaranty association protection, you should review pertinent sections in Part 2 of the current Guaranty Association Act (Tenn.
 Code Ann.
 Section 56-12-201 et seq).
 A link to the Act can be found in the Additional Info section.

 How will I know if my life or health insurance company has failed or is unable to fulfill its obligations to its policyholders?